sgmurphy/wordpress-plugins/stops-core-theme-and-plugin-updates/readme.txt

 * FEATURE: (Premium) Version controlled assets now show in the EUM plugins and themes tabs.
 * FIX: Delayed updates were delaying automatic updates to WordPress core when no delay was requested
 * TWEAK: Divi theme can now be auto-upgraded.
 * TWEAK: Bump required WP version from 4.6 to 4.7.
-We've not introduced anything to make it incompatible so it will likely stil work; but this is the support requirement.
+We've not introduced anything to make it incompatible so it will likely still work; but this is the support requirement.

 = 8.1.1 - 2019-10-23 =